Welcoming and understanding confusion!

 The message in confusion from The Language of Emotions

-In a confusion, you can’t make decisions, because they might not be the right decisions; you can’t move ahead, because you might move in the wrong way; you can’t think clearly, because you can’t translate, store, or retrieve information properly; and you’re often disconnected from the lessons of the past, so you tend to make the same mistakes over and over again.
+In a confusion, you may not be able to make decisions, because they might not be the right decisions; you might not be able to move ahead, because you might move in the wrong way; you may not be able to think clearly, because you can’t translate, store, or retrieve information properly; and you’re often disconnected from the lessons of the past, so you may make the same mistakes over and over again.

-The practice for confusion is not to erase it or blast your way through it, but to take the time to discover why you’ve become so unsettled; confusion stops you for a reason.
+The practice for confusion is not to erase it or blast your way through it, but to take the time to discover why this masking state has arisen; confusion stops you for a reason.

 Intention ends all ambiguity

-This question immediately cuts through our fogginess and illuminates the struggles and difficulties we face.
-Our confusion lifts, our real feelings come forward, our focus and grounding come back, and we become able to think coherently again.
-From this place, we can thank our confusion for stopping us, because we always find something seriously disordered in our instincts, our behavior, or our intentions.
+This question usually illuminates the struggles and difficulties we face — and the reason our confusion showed up in the first place.
+Our confusion lifts, other emotions come forward, our focus and grounding come back, and we become able to think clearly again.
+From this place, we can thank our confusion for stopping us, because we always find something seriously off in our situation, our behavior, or our intentions.

 Knowing our intentions does end our ambiguity, and the saying is just as true if you say it backward: Ambiguity ends all intention.
 Many thanks to Tino and the dream realm; that’s a definite keeper!